 - manage the paperwork - eg lease agreements, inspection sheets

 - manage the tenancy on a day-to-day basis

 - deal with any problems - eg noise problems, unpaid rent, repairs

-- conduct regular inspections at the property
+- conduct regular inspections of the property

 - manage any money received from tenants - eg bond, rent, water charges.

 Agents may automatically organise for maintenance and repairs if they cost up to a certain amount.
-For repairs costing more than the set amount the agent must get direction from the property owner.
+For repairs costing more than the set amount, the agent must get direction from the property owner.

 Property owner managing the rental property

 You should be aware of your legal rights and responsibilities under the Residential Tenancies Act 1995.